sqlsizer/ps-sqlsizer/README.md

 A PowerShell module for managing data in Microsoft SQL Server and Azure SQL databases.

-The core feature is ability to find desired subset from the database and the feature has following properties:
+The core feature is ability to find desired subset from the database and that feature has following properties:

- - No database or subset size limitation
+ - No limitation on database or subset size
- - No primary key size limitation.
+ - No limitation on primary key size.
 It can handle tables with any size of primary key (e.g. even with 8 columns and any types)
- - No foreign key size limitation.
+ - No limitation on foreign key size.
 It can handle tables with any size of foreign key (e.g. even with 8 columns and any types)
- - Time complexity related to the size of subset and database in "most cases" (to be verified and analyzed)
  - Memory complexity:
     - on PowerShell side related to number of tables (rather very small, benchmark to be provided)
     - on SQL Server or Azure SQL side dependent on server configuration

 # Use cases
-**SqlSizer** can help you with:
+**SqlSizer** can help with:
  - making copies of Microsoft SQL Server or Azure SQL databases with a subset of data from the original database
  - doing comparison of subsets (comparing only data that you are interested in)
  - copying schemas/tables/data to the same or different database or to Azure BLOB storage